Doggie itching like crazy? Here are six natural home allergy remedies for dogs.

 4. Epsom Salt

 You might already have this in your kitchen.
 If so, grab an empty spray bottle and dilute 1/2 cup apple cider vinegar in warm water.
 Spray problem spots up to three times a day.
+The antifungal properties will help defuse any irritants and help stop the itch.
 This natural allergy remedy for dogs is a favorite!